 Last but not least, if you’re a coffee drinker, brew yourself a fresh, piping hot pot of coffee.
 Nothing like a little caffeine to get the decluttering started.

-Now that you’re ready, let’s get your week of decluttering started.
+Now that you’re ready to declutter your house, let’s get started.

 Before you start a decluttering or organizing session, I always suggest taking ‘before’ pictures.

 They aren’t a requirement, but they’ll help you realize how much progress you’ve made.
 They also might help you stay motivated.

 They’ll also remind you how bad the dump zones were, where they were located, and what they contained.